Small World Discoveries

 In Britain we have around fifty native species; a number of which are common, some that are regarded as scarce or rare dependent on where you live, and a few that have dubious status or may even be extinct.
 They are separated into four subfamilies, Dolichoderinae, Formicinae, Myrmicinae and Ponerinae with virtually all the species that are likely to be encountered in the three main genera; Formica, Lasius and Myrmica, as described below.

 My interest is with the species that are known to occur locally in East Dorset and the New Forest.
 There are quite a few, so I compiled a list and came up with twenty target species; eleven in subfamily Formicinae (Formica x5 and Lasius x6), seven in Myrmicinae (Myrmica x5, plus a couple of nationally scarce species in other genera) and one other scarce species in Dolichoderinae.
-I don't actually expect to find all of these, but it's always useful to have some knowledge of the species that may be seen.
+I certainly don't expect to find all of these, but it's always useful to have some knowledge of the species that may be seen.

 Of course, we have the usual problem encountered with most invertebrate groups, in that ants are very difficult to identify from photos.
 So, whilst the individual 'species accounts' connected to the following thumbnails have been written with care and should be accurate, the associated photos purely represent my best attempt at id's.
 In some cases, I may have sought advice but, understandably, there's a reluctance to confirm a species unless certain.
 I have made qualifications where appropriate and have tried to ensure that where an individual can only be regarded as 'likely' the photo is captioned accordingly.